marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

     A missing bounds check in the handling of the TLS heartbeat extension can be used to reveal up to 64k of memory to a connected client or server.

+ -- Salvatore Bonaccorso <carnil@debian.org>  Mon, 07 Apr 2014 22:26:55 +0200
 {% endhighlight %}

-The package installed on the machine is therefore not vulnerable.
-And it can be easily verified by sending a malformed HB request.
-In this case, the server does not reply.

-    ➜  ~ [1] at 15:59:47 [Sun 1] $ ./check_hb
-    Initializing new connection...
-    Connecting...
-    Connected!
-    resplen:      0

-In order to
-restore the bug, it is necessary to rebuild the package avoiding the application of the patch.
+The openssl version installed on my machine is therefore not vulnerable.
+In order to restore the bug, the package must be rebuilt avoiding the application of the patch.
 When the source deb file is downloaded, the patches are applied automatically.
 The easiest way to build a vulnerable package it to apply a reverse patch.
-The following commands can be used:
+The following commands can be used.

 {% highlight console lineos %}